1. Home

 3. Hazmat – CUPA

-The Hazardous Materials of the San Bernardino County Fire Protection District is designated by the State Secretary for Environmental Protection as the Certified Unified Program Agency or “CUPA” for the County of San Bernardino in order to focus the management of specific environmental programs at the local government level.
+The Hazardous Materials Section of the San Bernardino County Fire Protection District is designated by the State Secretary for Environmental Protection as the Certified Unified Program Agency or “CUPA” for the County of San Bernardino in order to focus the management of specific environmental programs at the local government level.

-About Certified Unified Program Agency (CUPA)
+About the Certified Unified Program Agency (CUPA)

 As a CUPA, San Bernardino County Fire Department manages six hazardous material and hazardous waste programs.
 The CUPA program is designed to consolidate, coordinate, and uniformly and consistently administer permits, inspection activities, and enforcement activities throughout San Bernardino County.
 This approach strives to reduce overlapping and sometimes conflicting requirements of different governmental agencies independently managing these programs.
-The CUPA is charged with the responsibility of conducting compliance inspections for over 7000 regulated facilities in San Bernardino County.
+The CUPA is charged with the responsibility of conducting compliance inspections for over 8000 regulated facilities in San Bernardino County.

 Hazardous Materials inspector and hazardous waste drums.